RobotRose/rose_arm_controller/doc/tests/tests_wpi_jaco.md

 This test inspects *only* the wpi_jaco package as a ROS node.
 The functions are tested with actionlib, rostopic publish or service calls.

+There is a specific launch file *test_wpi_jaco.launch* in the launch directory for this test.

 ## List of functions

 ### Action/Feedback/Result